EmirHecimovic/mac-file-lister/README.md

 Features:

 	•	Lists all files and folders in Desktop, Downloads, Documents, and Pictures directories.
-	•	Lists all folders on any mounted external drives.
+	•	Lists all files and folders on any mounted external drives.
 	•	Handles permission errors.